sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-12-Spring Bean life cycle.md

 }
 {% endhighlight %}

-## Spring event and  Listners
+## Spring event and  Listeners
-Spring emits many application events and you register listerns to them, to do that you just need implement ApplicationListener specific type of event such as below example.
-Here once ContextRefreshedEvent is raised by spring this listner will be called and intern it will call contextInit method of MyBean.
+Spring emits many application events and you register listeners to them, to do that you just need implement ApplicationListener specific type of event such as below example.
+Here once ContextRefreshedEvent is raised by spring this listener will be called and intern it will call contextInit method of MyBean.
 {% highlight JAVA %}
 public class ContextRefreshListener implements ApplicationListener<ContextRefreshedEvent> {
     @Override